qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 Two API Keys are provided by Access Providers: one for the Production environment and one for the other environments.

 ## User Authentication

+User Authentication ensures that a Qiy Node is only accessed by its rightfull owner.

 Most requests must be user authenticated using a signed token that can only be calculated using a [Qiy Node Credential][Definitions Qiy Node Credential] as described below.
 The token is passed in the 'Authorization-node-QTN'-header parameter, see for example [POST /FeedsEndpoint/{feedId}].